JayHelton/jarretthelton.dev/src/posts/xors-and-ohs.md

 > Below is a series of outputs where three random keys have been XOR'd together and with the flag.
 Use the above properties to undo the encryption in the final line to obtain the flag.

+I found this challange particularly interesting.
+It does a great job of highlighting XOR properties and how key reuse can be dangerous even in conjunction with other keys.
+It is not a real-world example, but it proves several concepts.

 ```python
 #! /usr/bin/python3